Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Do you know what?

-You know how, like, Dave, you might notice this.
+You know how, like, Dave, you might notice this?

-If you're walking your dog and they, like, come across another dog's shit,
+If you're walking your dog and they, like, come across another dog's shit, they'll piss on it.

 What?

-They pee where other dogs pee to sort of like mark their territory
+They pee where other dogs pee to sort of, like, mark their territory and sort of be like, overpower that smell.

-So they piss on shit.
+Something piss on shit.

 No, Humphrey won't piss on shit.

-Okay, Goose will piss all over that.
+Goose will piss all over that.

-But sometimes Goose will stop and he always pees on bird shit
+But sometimes Goose will stop and he always pees on bird shit.

-and I'm like, are you trying to dominate the sky?
+And I'm like, are you trying to dominate the sky?

 Wow.